top of page

 Frequently Asked Questions

-The program will launch as a pilot to collect data on the volume of goods being delivered in Breckenridge’s downtown core to understand the viability of a long-term delivery and logistics solution.
-A pilot is more easily managed and can be flexible based on learning outcomes and community response and input.
+The E-Delivery program launched as a pilot in November 2024.
+Over the subsequent year, the Town collected data on the volume of goods being delivered in Breckenridge’s downtown core to understand the viability of a long-term delivery and logistics solution.
+The Town continues to develop the initial pilot towards becoming a permanent full-scale program.

 How do I opt in/out of the program?